Dennis-B1988/join-task-manager/README.md

-# 🧩 Join – Task Manager Dashboard
+# 🧩 Join – Task Manager

 **Join** is a modern task management dashboard that lets you create, organize, and manage tasks visually.
 Inspired by Kanban-style productivity tools, Join offers a clean UI and smart features like urgency indicators and contact assignments.